tobe2098/stock-tracker/README.md

 - Dragging items in the list, changing order and sorting options
 - Delete "Select a stock..."
 When at least one exists.

-# Installation instructions

-1. Install Qt-core, Qt-network in your OS.
-Make sure the paths are available to CMake (PATH variable).
-2. Run cmake
-3. Obtain free API keys from alphavantage and finnhub.
-4. Run the program and put the keys in the boxes.
-5. Now you can enjoy using the program to see stock data and stock plots, as well as the starting heatmap.